wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 ## Instructions

 1. `init_integrator_config`: Initialize integrator configuration
-2. `initialize_integrator_chain_transceivers`: Set up chain transceivers for an integrator on a specific chain
+2. `initialize_integrator_chain_transceivers`: Initialize per chain config for an integrator on a specific chain
 3. `register_transceiver`: Register a new transceiver for an integrator
 4. `set_recv_transceiver`: Enable a receive transceiver for a specific chain
 5. `disable_recv_transceiver`: Disable a receive transceiver for a specific chain